Fair Pay and Trade Union Rights

 Introduction

 In ‘Making Work Pay’, Labour committed to ‘updating trade union legislation so it is fit for a modern economy, removing unnecessary restrictions on trade union activity….’.
-Labour said that it would repeal ‘all’ of the anti-trade union legislation) introduced in the last 14 years including the Trade Union Act 2016 and the Strikes (Minimum Service Levels) Act 2023).
+Labour said that it would repeal ‘all’ of the anti-trade union legislation introduced in the last 14 years, including the Trade Union Act 2016 and the Strikes (Minimum Service Levels) Act 2023).

 Labour also said that it would simplify the statutory recognition process, create a new right of access for trade unions, provide new protection for trade union representatives and facility time, and ‘update’ protection against blacklisting.
 In its ‘New Deal’, Labour said it would introduce electronic and workplace balloting and that UK law industrial action should comply ‘in every respect’ with the international labour obligations ratified by the UK, including those of the International Labour Organisation and the European Social Charter.
-Labour has already met its commitment to upgrade the remit of the Low Pay Commission to include the cost of living in decision-making on National Minimum wage rates.

 What’s included?